broadinstitute/wdl4s/PROGRESS.md

 ### Immediate plan:

 * Things like lookup function generation and variable resolution need more tests and more design.  probably 70% there right now.
 My goal was to push as much code related to expression lookup functions and WDL functions into wdl4s as possible.
 Cromwell shouldn't need to do wdl-specific lexical rules to resolve a variable.
-There are some subtleties around resolving variables in the context a `Task` versus a `Call` that might need some more in depth tests.
+There are some subtleties around resolving variables in the context of a `Task` versus a `Call` that might need some more in depth tests.
 * Figure out specific if statement semantics and update the WDL specification.
 See `src/test/cases/if_statement/test.wdl` and `src/test/cases/scatter_within_if/test.wdl` for some starting points about the discussion of if-statement semantics.
 Some things that need to be figured out:
 ** How do you handle a call that depends on another call that's within an if-statement?
 Use optional inputs for this?
 ** What if there's an if-statement within a scatter block?
 What happens to those shards that are NOT run?